 On a global scale the USA produces vast amounts of goldfish.
 Many are produced for anglers to be used as bait or for aquarists to feed predatory pet fish.
 These represent the lowest cost fish.
 At the other extreme. years of selective breeding and intensive culling has produced fish that are highly valued and displayed in specialist shows around the world.
 These can command ‘silly money’ and should not be used to calculate profitability potential.
 These values can fluctuate widely.
 Individuals are therefore recommended to carry out their own market research.
 It is true to say that there has been an increase in the higher end of the market as customers and producers become more aware of each other.

 One important consideration when selecting a species of fish for any aquaponic system is the availability of young fry and fingerlings.
 Goldfish aquaponics score highly in this regard, more so than tilapia.
 When choosing a supplier it is preferable to pick one that carries out their own breeding as small fish cost considerably less and quickly growing in an aquaponic system.
 Fish of 2 -3 cm. would be ideal but most farms start selling at 5 – 7cm.
 Expect to pay 30 – 40p each for 5 – 7cm fish or 50 –60p each for 7 – 10cm fish.
 (2019 prices)

 - Hampshire Carp Hatcheries

 - Fancy Goldfish Breeders – if fancy goldfish are what you’re after then find a local goldfish society and ask around.
-Fish are often auctioned off at local shows.
+Local shows will often include auctions for surplus stock.
 If you cannot find a local club then do a search of groups on Facebook.
 It shouldn’t be too hard to find a supplier.